 I’d read a blog post by my friend, Ana Flores about Latin-inspired fashion and fell in L-O-V-E with this Mexican Stripe Jacket from FreePeople.
 That’s what inspired this DIY serape jeans jacket project!

-I finally found several denim jackets, it was hard to choose!
+I scored several denim jackets, it was hard to choose!
 These were the final two, both were Guess brand and in perfect shape.
 I went with the one on the left in the image below.

 As far as the blanket to cut up to put on the back of the jacket, I searched the bedding department and found this Mexican tablecloth.

-Here’s what you need to make this serape jeans jacket:
+Here’s what you need to make this DIY serape jeans jacket:

 – Tracing paper